Category Archives: Uncategorized

 So, as I continue to study, and to put this Holy Wisdom into practice, learning to love God and my neighbors more deeply and effectively, I realized that the best thing I can do with my little blog is to direct readers to the best writing that is out there.

-I start today with CRISIS Magazine, a source of incisive (but respectful and loving criticism) of the problems now facing our Church.
+I start today with CRISIS Magazine, a source of incisive (but respectful and loving) criticism of the problems now facing our Church.
 Two excellent essays about two brave men are up on their homepage today.

 The first is “Brendan Had Three Babies“.
-Austin Ruse is a strong, often truculent, even trident voice of the Catholic Pro-Life movement; but today he writes in a softer tone.
+Austin Ruse is a strong, often truculent, even strident voice of the Catholic Pro-Life movement; but today he writes in a softer tone.
 Brendan was a Downs Syndrome child (with leukemia) who managed to deeply affect those around him in need.
 His “three babies” are other children who fought similar health problems, and for whom Brendan offered up his suffering to God.

 After I read it, I could well understand why the author is joining others in promoting a canonization for Brendan.